SimpleMobileTools/Simple-Music-Player/README.md

 A clean music player with a customizable widget.

 A music player easily controllable from the status bar, home screen widget or by hardware buttons on your headset.
 You can sort the tracks by the Title or Artist, as well as change the Equalizer.
 Does not yet support filtering by artist or album, stay tuned!
+The Phone Status permission is required for pausing the song once there is an incoming call.

 It contains a widget with customizable text color, alpha and the color of the background.